Skip to main content

 Roundtable

-At the Munich Security Conference, the Council, in partnership with The Carter Center, is proud to present their groundbreaking public opinion research and results from recent surveys examining Chinese and American perspectives on international security, trade relations, and China’s global role.
+At the Munich Security Conference, the Council and the Carter Center present their groundbreaking research and results from recent public opinion surveys examining Chinese and American perspectives on international security, trade relations, and China’s global role.

 Feb